JustAnyones/Plugin-creator-website/docs/docs/draft-types/animation.md

 ::: default: false

-If set to true the animation will only be shown during night with some probabilistic switching behavior dependent on the using object.
+If set to true the animation will only be shown during night with some probabilistic switching behaviour dependent on the using object.

 ### night light probability
 ::: type: float